In the year where PJ days went from an occasional luxury to an ubiquitous habit, the fashion industry suffered like never before.

 “I think the pandemic helped my business to grow a lot…I felt that people were actually interested in following what I was doing and interacting with my Instagram page because they had the time and probably spent more time on their phone,” Dodd told The College View.

-“I actually found that when we were in lockdowns my sales were a good bit higher than when we weren’t in lockdowns and I think this could be due to people spending more money online and time online,” she said.
+“I actually found that when we were in lockdowns my sales were a good bit higher than when we weren’t in lockdowns and I think this could be due to people spending more money online and time online,” she added.

 Although this year was her business’ first experience of the Christmas period, Dodd could feel a shift in consumer preference toward indigenous industry.